 Here is the first example.
 Look for another one at page 2.

-Use the Mira machine by changing the values in the edit fields at the bottom of the applet.
-Press the enter button and watch the new figure.
+Use the Mira machine by changing the parameter slides at the bottom of the image canvas.
+The new figure is immediately drawn.
 The table below shows sample values.
 The figures depend sensitively on the numerals behind the decimal point.
-The color is changed every 1000 dots, until the 10 predefined colors are used, then the colors are repeated.
+The color is changed every 2000 dots, until the 10 predefined colors are used, then the colors are repeated.

 Hints: Use -1 < A < 1 and B near 1